 These factors demonstrate the subjective nature of the substantial activity test.
 It is therefore hard to quantify.
 Nonetheless, some case law provides helpful guidance that allows for approximate, ballpark estimations.
 For instance, in a case entitled Seasongood v.
 Commissioner, a federal appeals court found that an organization engaged in an insubstantial amount of lobbying when less than 5 percent of its activities were devoted to lobbying.
 Conversely, in another case, called Haswell v.
 U.S., another court found that an organization engaged in a substantial amount of lobbying when it devoted between 16.6 and 20.5 percent of its budget to lobbying activities.

 Importantly, the substantial activity test does not permit certain types of lobbying activities and forbid other types of lobbying activities.
 The question that matters is not what can members of non-profit groups do, but how much.
 Unfortunately, again here we see that the IRS guidance is limited.
 The IRS has not defined substantial or insubstantial.
 If an organization plans on lobbying, it should discuss the matter with its attorney and consider taking the 501(h) election.
 The election makes it easier to predict how much a group can spend on lobbying and leaves little to the discretion of the IRS or the courts.
-At the same time, if you do plan on lobbying without making the 501(h) election, consult your organizations attorney.
+At the same time, if you do plan on lobbying without making the 501(h) election, consult your organization’s attorney.

 Question: So, what if a group doesn’t want to take the 501(h) election yet engages in lobbying, what types of punishments can a non-profit face if it does engage in lobbying in this way?